12 questions to ask when hiring a global payroll provider

 9. Can I get an implementation project plan example for a typical client of our size, including timelines, milestones and budgets?

-Reviewing an implementation project plan can provide insight into whether a provider follows best practices and whether the plan may require adjustments to meet your own business practices.
+Reviewing an implementation project plan can provide insight into whether a payroll provider follows best practices and whether the plan may require adjustments to meet your own business practices.
 The implementation plan should include information on transitioning from the current provider, connecting to your human capital management (HCM) system, and how to reduce the risk of losing key personnel during the transition.

 10. Can you give me a similar example plan for integrating your payroll application with our systems?